mape-maker/mape-maker/documentation/sections/introduction.rst

 ***********************

 A scenario set is said to be "plausible" if :
-    - the shape of the error distribution for the scenarios is close to the shape of the empirical distribution of errors;
+    - the shape of the distribution of the scenarios errors is close to the shape of the empirical distribution of errors;
     - the computed auto-correlation coefficients for the set are close the empirical values;
     - the computed curvature for the set is close to the empirical value, especially when the scenarios are forecasts.